 Any family activities you do where you are fully present can be considered mindfulness activities.
 For example, eating together as a family — without phones, TVs, games, or computers at the table — can be a form of mindfulness.

-There are also mindfulness drawing ideas for kids, mindfulness worksheets, mindfulness games, and even mindful movements you can find with online or print resources.
+You can find online or print resources with mindfulness drawing ideas for kids, mindfulness worksheets, mindfulness games, and even mindful movements.
 Check out mindfulness blogs and mindfulness magazines for more ideas.